FUTURE PURCHASE owns or operates 1 buildings in New York City, totaling 58 units.

-The worst-rated buildings are 607 LENOX AVENUE, —, and —.
+The lowest-rated buildings in FUTURE PURCHASE's portfolio are 607 LENOX AVENUE, —, and —.

 Reviews submitted by tenants across every building in this portfolio.
 We aggregate the numbers, but surface the voices — good and bad — as pulled quotes.